-Dotted all over the world there are amazing cultural sites out in the great outdoors where people can see carvings, paintings and statues in the environments where they were meant to be displayed, but few are as impressive as the Longmen Grottoes in China.
+Dotted all over the world there are amazing cultural sites out in the great outdoors where people can see carvings, paintings and statues in the environments where they were meant to be displayed.
+It’s safe to say that few are as impressive as the Longmen Grottoes in China.

 The grottoes were started in the year 493 and measure about 1,000 metres from north to south.
-All in all there are around 2,300 holes and niches, 2,800 steles, 40 dagobas and 1,300 caves to explore, which is certainly more rooms than any museum!
+All in all there are around 2,300 holes and niches, 2,800 steles, 40 dagobas and 1,300 caves to explore.
+Certainly more rooms than any museum!

-If you’ve only got a day to explore and trekking through over a thousand caves seems like a bit of a tall order, we recommend you head for the Fengxian Temple, which is the largest within the Grottoes and contains the breathtaking Vairocana Buddha statute which measures around 17 metres in total.
+If you’ve only got a day to explore, we recommend you head for the Fengxian Temple.
+It contains the breathtaking Vairocana Buddha statute which measures around 17 metres in total.

-It is also well worth fitting in a visit to the Wanfo Cave which contains 15,000 small Buddha statutes within its two rooms, as well as a statue of Kwan-yin and lifelike carvings of singers and dancers which decorate the walls and ceiling.
+It is also well worth fitting in a visit to the Wanfo Cave which contains 15,000 small Buddha statutes within its two rooms.
+There’s also a statue of Kwan-yin and lifelike carvings of singers and dancers which decorate the walls and ceiling.